StateX class topic

 Sync The State

 There's now a means to deal with asynchronous operations in the State object before rendering its interface.
-In other packages, the approach has been to execute such operations even before the app begins---a disjointed approach.
+A common approach has been to execute such operations even before the app begins---a disjointed approach.
 The operation is not done by the actual State object (the actual screen) where it's relevant or required.
 However, Flutter has always had the FutureBuilder widget to make this possible.
 A FutureBuilder widget is built into the StateX class, and has its initAsync() function to then perform such asynchronous operations.
 As a result, when such a State object is called, it can wait for its asynchronous operations to complete before proceeding.
 As easy as that.

 In this case, since they're running on an Android emulator, those spinners are from the CircularProgressIndicator widget.
 If they were running on an iOS phone, the CupertinoActivityIndicator widget would produce the iOS-style activity indicators instead.
 Flutter is a cross-platform SDK after all.